Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 {% codesnippet "./Snippets/S6.m" %}{% endcodesnippet %}

 Alternatively, the function 'struct' creates a structure array.

-!!! insert code here!!!
+{% codesnippet "./Snippets/S7.m" %}{% endcodesnippet %}

  It is possible to have an array of structures.